EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ### CKAN organisation

-The EIDF Data Catalogue is a CKAN instance.
+The [EIDF Data Catalogue](https://catalogue.eidf.ac.uk/) is a CKAN instance.

 We map an EIDF project to a CKAN organisation.

-Your CKAN organisation will be created if your application is successful.
-The title of your organisation is the title of your project and you may also provide a description.
+A CKAN organisation will be created for your EIDF project if your application is successful.
+The title of your organisation will be the same as the title of your EIDF project.
+You may also provide a description.
 You will be given editing rights to your organisation so you can customise your CKAN organisations look and feel and later edit/add metadata but please do not use the CKAN interface to create or delete datasets.

 ### Ingest dataset

 An EIDF dataset consists of descriptive metadata to allow researchers to find your dataset information via a free text search, and a set of resources which link to the actual data files held within EIDF.
-Each dataset resource itself consists of searchable metadata, and a link to the data file location within the EIDF *ARD service*.
+Each dataset resource itself consists of searchable metadata, and a link to the data file location within the EIDF service.

 You will need to create an ingest dataset for each dataset that you wish to publish or archive and provide the necessary metadata, by filling in a form in the EIDF Portal.